L^p Boundedness of the Scattering Wave Operators of Schroedinger Dynamics with Time-dependent Potentials and applications: Introduction

-These assumptions on the potential are weaker than those in \cite{JSS1991}.
+After the work of \cite{JSS1991}, many works followed. $\s^p$ estimates for wave operators were first introduced by Yajima \cite{Y21995}.
+He used a stationary method to prove the $\s^p$ boundedness of the wave operators, either when the Fourier transform of $\langle x\rangle^{\delta}V$ is small in some norm, or when $\partial^\alpha V/\partial x^\alpha$ decays rapidly for $|\alpha|\leq N,$ some $N\in \mathbb{N}^+.$ These assumptions on the potential are weaker than those in \cite{JSS1991}.
 His theorem implies the dispersive bounds by using intertwining property of the wave operators.
 In fact, in time-independent situation, the intertwining property holds between $H$ and $H_0$.
 It implies that $\Omega$ and $\Omega^*$ intertwine the part $H_c$ of $H$, the continuous spectral subspace $\s^2_c(H)$ and $H_0$: $H_c=\Omega H_0\Omega^*$ on $\s^2_c(H)$.
-Hence the $\s^p$ boundedness of $\Omega$ implies that the functions $f(H_0)$ and $f(H)P_c(H)$, $P_c(H)$ being the orthogonal projection onto $\s^2_c(H)$, have equivalent operator norms from $\s^p(\mathbb{R}^n)$ to $L^{p^\prime}(\mathbb{R}^n)$ for $1\leq p\leq 2$.
-However, when it comes to time-dependent potential system, such intertwining property is not always true.
-Indeed the intertwining property is always true in time-independent situation, while it may fail when there is a time-dependent potential. $U(t+s,t)$ will not generally have a nice limit as $t\to\infty$.
-But for potentials periodic in time with a period $\omega$, the intertwining property does hold since $U(t,t+\omega)=U(t+k\omega,t+(k+1)\omega)$, $k\in \mathbb{Z}$, see \cite{RS1980}.
+Hence, the $\s^p$ boundedness of $\Omega$ implies that the functions $f(H_0)$ and $f(H)P_c(H)$, $P_c(H)$ being the orthogonal projection onto $\s^2_c(H)$, have equivalent operator norms from $\s^p(\mathbb{R}^n)$ to $L^{p^\prime}(\mathbb{R}^n)$ for all $1\leq p\leq 2$.
+However, the intertwining property holds for time-independent potentials but may fail for time-dependent systems since $U(t+s,t)$ will not generally have a nice limit as $t\to\infty$.
+But for potentials periodic in time with a period $T$, the intertwining property does hold since $U(t,t+T)=U(t+kT,t+(k+1)T)$, $k\in \mathbb{Z}$, see \cite{RS1980}.
+See also Weder \cite{W2000} for results of time-independent case in one dimension, $n = 1$, and Yajima \cite{Y31999} for $n = 2$.